gramineproject/gsc/Documentation/index.rst

 #. **Graminizing the application image.** The second stage copies the important
    Gramine artifacts (e.g., the runtime and signer tool) from the first stage (or if the first stage was skipped, it pulls a prebuilt Docker image defined via the configuration file).
-It then prepares image-specific variables such as the executable path and the library path, and scans the entire image to generate a list of trusted files.
+It then extracts image-specific environment variables and scans the entire image to generate a list of trusted files.
+All envvars are overridden (if duplicates found) in the following order: first from a user-provided manifest, if not found then from the GSC-internal manifest, and finally from the original Docker image environment.
+The only exceptions are ``LD_LIBRARY_PATH``, ``PATH``, ``LD_PRELOAD``; they are concatenated instead of overridden (concatenation order is the same as above).
 GSC excludes files and paths starting with :file:`/boot`, :file:`/dev`, :file:`.dockerenv`, :file:`.dockerinit`, :file:`/etc/mtab`, :file:`/etc/rc`, :file:`/proc`, :file:`/sys`, and :file:`/var`, since checksums are required which either don't exist or may vary across different deployment machines.
 GSC combines these variables and list of trusted files into a new manifest file.
 In a last step the entrypoint is changed to launch the :file:`apploader.sh` script which generates an Intel SGX token (only if needed, on non-FLC platforms) and starts the :program:`gramine-sgx` loader.
    Note that the generated image (``gsc-<image-name>-unsigned``) cannot successfully load an Intel SGX enclave, since essential files and the signature of the enclave are still missing (see next stage).

 #. **Signing the Intel SGX enclave.** The third stage uses Gramine's signer
    tool to generate SIGSTRUCT files for SGX enclave initialization.
 This tool